How to add zeros before number in javascript

 • Numbers are often displayed in tables or lists with a fixed width to improve alignment.

-var num = 5; // the number to pad
+var num = 5;

-var paddedNum = num.toString().padStart(3, "0"); // convert to string and pad with zeros
+var paddedNum = num.toString().padStart(3, "0");

-console.log(paddedNum); // prints "005"
+console.log(paddedNum); //=> "005"

 You can pad leading zeros to a number by concatenating the number with a string of zeros, and then slicing the desired length from the end.

-The function converts the number to a string and then calculates the number of leading zeros needed to reach the specified width.
+1. Using a loop.
+First you need to convert the number to a string and then calculates the number of leading zeros needed to reach the specified width.
 Finally, it adds the leading zeros using a loop and returns the resulting string.

-let numString = number.toString();
+let numString = this.toString();

-let zerosToAdd = width - numString.length;
+let zerosToAdd = n - numString.length;

 for (let i = 0; i < zerosToAdd; i++) {